 All posts may contain affiliate links.

-This is the Kato Project Bag where the designer has made the pattern in three different sizes, so no matter what craft or project you are working on, you can sew the perfect sized project bag to carry or store your work.
+This is the Kato Project Bag from Kandou Patterns.
+The designer has made the pattern in three different sizes, so no matter what craft or project you are working on, you can sew the perfect sized project bag to carry or store your work.

 The end result of making yourself a Kato Project Bag is a beautiful quality product, which is fully lined with internal pockets and a stylish but simple drawstring closure.